-She can pick up whether or not you mean it.
-If you’re not feeling it, you need to do some more soul searching.
-Don’t just apologize to get past it or because it’s the right thing.
+Your wife can sense whether you actually mean it.
+If you don’t mean it, you need to do some more soul searching.
+Don’t just apologize to get past the fight or because it’s the right thing.
 There needs to be conviction.
-Think and, perhaps, pray until it arrives.
+Think and perhaps pray until it arrives.

 Place her in a position of importance.
-Do this not only with your words, but your body language and tone.
+Do this not only with your words but with your body language and tone.
 Raise her dignity and worth above your pride.
 When you proposed marriage, you may have gotten down on one knee.
 Metaphorically do this with every apology.

 Ask for Forgiveness

-Actually ask the question, “Will you forgive me?”
-You are putting yourself in a vulnerable state.
-It is the question that invites her back into a right relationship.
-It brings back the connection and alignment with one another.
+Actually ask the question, “Will you forgive me?”.
+When you do, you put yourself in a vulnerable state.
+The question invites her back into a right relationship with you.
+It brings back connection and alignment with one another.

-There are two ways to respond when we wrong her: Be remorseful or justify ourselves.
-One produces inner growth, the other is doomed to repeat mistakes.
+There are two ways to respond when we wrong our wives: be remorseful or justify ourselves.
+One produces inner growth.
+The other dooms us to repeat mistakes.
 One raises the conscience, the other burns it away.

 Work on understanding her point of view.
 Try to discern what she is feeling and why.
 Go there with her.
 More than anything, she probably feels alone.
-For the most part, women don’t like to be alone.
 Let her know she’s not.